 The purpose of the impairment test on goodwill is to identify the existence of any impairment losses on the carrying amount recognised as intangible asset.
 In this context, cash-generating units or group of cash-generating units to which the goodwill is allocated are identified and tested for impairment.
 Cash-generating units or group of cash-generating units (hereinafter "CGU") usually represent the consolidated units within the same primary segment in each country.
 Any impairment is equal to the difference, if negative, between the carrying amount and the recoverable amount, which is the higher between the fair value of the cash-generating units.
-The fair value in use, i.e. the present value of the future cash flows expected to be derived from the cash-generating units.
 The fair value of the CGU is determined on the basis of current market quotation or usually adopted valuation techniques (mainly Dividend Discount Model - DDM or alternatively Market Value Balance Sheet or appraisal value).
 The Dividend Discount Model is a variant of the Cash flows method.
-In particular the Dividend Discount Model, in the excess capital methodology, states that the economic value of an entity is equal to the discounted dividends flow, together with any excess capital quota, calculated considering the capital requirements consistent with the Risk Appetite Framework (RAF) defined by the Group for specific CGU.
+In particular the Dividend Biocount Model, in the excess capital methodology, states that the economic value of an entity is equal to the discounted dividends flow, together with any excess capital quota, calculated considering the capital requirements consistent with the Risk Appetite Framework (RAF) defined by the Group for specific CGU.
 Such models are based on the projections on budgets/forecasts approved by management or conservative or prudential assumptions covering a maximum period of five years.
 Cash flow projections for a period longer than five years are extrapolated using estimated among others growth rates.
 The discount rates reflect the free risk rate, adjusted to take into account specific risks.
 Should any previous impairment losses no longer exist, they cannot be reversed.